uvafung/CMEE-CourseWork/README.md

 Linux Ubuntu can be downloaded [here](https://ubuntu.com/)
 *****************
 #### Project structure and usage:
 This project contains 10 folders, among which the weekly folders (week1, week2, week3, week7) contain files for the CMEE computing weeks assessments.
+Groupwork practicals are stored in week2, week3 and week7 folders.
 Detailed description and instructions can be found in each folder's README.md file.

 ###### Coding scripts and data stored in the folders: